citizenwallet/pay-dashboard/public/agreement/Businesses general conditions.md

 ### 3.1 Obligations of the Business

+- Be a registered member of Brussels Pay ASBL.
 - Add the Brussels Pay network as an accepted payment method alongside existing options.
 - Promote the network to customers, encouraging its adoption and use.
 - Provide feedback on the network’s performance to aid its improvement.
 - Where feasible, encourage other businesses to join the project.
+- Use the system exclusively for its own legal business activities, conducted within the Brussels region.

 ### 3.2 Obligations of the Association